kkarich/FusionSalon/_stylists/patti.md

 profile_image_path: images/stylists/angie.jpg

-mini-bio: "Angela, Glen Ellyn native and Owner of Fusion… A Contemporary Hair Salon, has been behind the chair for over 12 years.
-She studied at Pivot Point International Academy and continued her education for two years with Kathy Simon, the creator of The Mekka System Education of Cutting and Schwarzkopf Color."
+mini-bio: "I have been working in Glen Ellyn as a stylist for over 18 years now.

+I specialize in precision cutting with an artistic vision and impeccable attention to detail.
+I enjoy working with clients to come up with color and styles individualized to their personal needs."

 bio: "I have been working in Glen Ellyn as a stylist for over 18 years now.